-If the UE in 5GMM-CONNECTED mode with RRC inactive indication receives an indication from the lower layers about RAN paging and the MUSIM UE decides not to initiate the service request procedure with service type set to “mobile terminated services” to respond to the RAN paging, the UE may initiate the service request procedure and set request type to "NAS signalling connection release" in the UE request type IE and service type to "signalling" in the SERVICE REQUEST message to reject the RAN paging as specified in subclause 5.6.1.2 for case o of subclause 5.6.1.1.
-The UE may include its paging restriction preferences in the Paging restriction IE in the SERVICE REQUEST message as specified in subclause 5.6.1.2 for case o of subclause 5.6.1.1.
+If the UE in 5GMM-CONNECTED mode with RRC inactive indication receives an indication from the lower layers about RAN paging and the MUSIM UE decides not to initiate the service request procedure with service type set to "mobile terminated services" or control plane service type set to "mobile terminating request" to respond to the RAN paging, the UE may initiate the service request procedure and set request type to "NAS signalling connection release" in the UE request type IE and service type to "signalling" in the SERVICE REQUEST message or set request type to "NAS signalling connection release" in the UE request type IE and control plane service type set to "mobile originating request" in the CONTROL PLANE SERVICE REQUEST message to reject the RAN paging as specified in subclause 5.6.1.2 for case o of subclause 5.6.1.1.
+The UE may include its paging restriction preferences in the Paging restriction IE in the SERVICE REQUEST message or CONTROL PLANE SERVICE REQUEST message as specified in subclause 5.6.1.2 for case o of subclause 5.6.1.1.

 NOTE 5: The interworking between the NAS layer and the AS layer triggered by RAN paging is up to UE implementation.